itsaalexk/itsaalexk/README.md

 - 🔭 &nbsp; I’m currently learning Backend Development using MERN stack.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer programming.
+- 🎓 &nbsp; Studying Web Development programming.
 - 💼 &nbsp; Full Stack Developer.
 - 🌱 &nbsp; Enthusiast in Cyber Security && Open Source contributor in my free time.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.